Creating a new Third-Party Integration

 You will see the above output when the 'backend-module' is created successfully.

-Now, let's walk through the creation of a new third-party FactCollector that we'll use to collect
+Now, let's walk through the creation of a new third-party Integration that we'll use to collect facts from PagerDuty.

-Note: This example collector focuses only on PagerDuty service details on entities in our Catalog.
-Other features offered by pagerduty can be integrated, if you need more features, checkout the pagerduty plugin.
+Note: This example integration focuses only on PagerDuty service details on entities in our Catalog.
+Other features offered by pagerduty can be integrated, and have been in the official Pagerduty integration that can be added to Soundcheck.

 At this point, you're assumed to have created a new module to house the code we'll be writing.
-If you've deviated from the names in the examples above, you'll need to ensure that you continue to use the names you've chosen in the following steps, rather than the names used in the examples.
+If you've deviated from the names in the examples above, you'll need to ensure that you continue to use the names you've chosen in the following steps.

 First let's add the packages we need, you can do this with the following command:

-yarn --cwd plugins/soundcheck-backend-module-pagerduty add @spotify/backstage-plugin-soundcheck-node @backstage/catalog-model @backstage/config @spotify/backstage-plugin-soundcheck-common @pagerduty/pdjs luxon qs zod
+yarn --cwd plugins/soundcheck-backend-module-example-pagerduty add @spotify/backstage-plugin-soundcheck-node @backstage/catalog-model @backstage/config @spotify/backstage-plugin-soundcheck-common @pagerduty/pdjs @backstage/types luxon qs

 in the src